andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 "I don't know if you have other plans but we can go skiing tomorrow if you want.
 We have a cabin up in the mountains."

-*closes laptop in the middle of making plans for Stockholm tomorrow*
+~*closes laptop in the middle of making plans for Stockholm tomorrow*~

-"Nope, no other plans."
+"Nope, no plans."

-"We have a cabin up in the mountains" is the peak of understatement.
-Sondre may have said *condo* whereas I heard *cabin*, but whatever the appellation deemed appropriate for the accommodation I was not prepared for this:
+As it happens the phrase "we have a cabin up in the mountains" turns out to be the height of understatement.
+Sondre *may* have said "condo" whereas I heard "cabin", but whatever the appellation deemed appropriate for the accommodation I was not prepared for this:

 <figure class="figure">